By Emlyn Willard Hughes

 The Stanford low-field scanner’s

-a glass cell of polarized
+image of a glass cell of polarized

-and below that, a water cell.
+xenon and below that, a water cell.

 There’s one minor problem: although the Stanford engineers collaborate with the medical school and all their scanners are located in the medical school, the low-field scanner that we’re tied to is in the basement of an electrical engineering building that is not approved for animal imaging.
 So none of the images from our collaboration over the last year and a half are of animals.
 This is really unfortunate.
 We wrote a grant proposal to the American Heart Association last year that got rave reviews.
 The Stanford cardiologists supported us, but we got turned down because we said we wanted to image a dead animal; we figured, a dead animal, a rat, who cares?
 But it turns out you can’t do that.
 Dead animals turn out to be just as politically sensitive as live ones. (“How did you get the dead animal?
 Did you kill it?”)
 They picked up on this because of the scanner’s location in the nonapproved electrical engineering building.
 We will resubmit that proposal next year and drop the rat comment.
 We can develop the technology without rats.